transentis/bptk_py/README.md

 ## Changelog

+### 1.8.0
+* BPTKServer: Add new endpoint start-instances that starts multiple instances in one goo

 ### 1.7.6
 * BPTK: Improve handling of floating point numbers when using small DTs
 * ScenarioManagerSD: Fixed an issue that caused models with biflows to be cloned incorrectly